Soft droplets hit the glass without making a sound.

 No one, of course, had called for Nathan.
 It’s not often that anyone did, and when they do it’s only in hushed tones.

-It didn’t matter, anyways, because Nathan wasn’t hungry and never really was.
+It didn’t matter, anyway, because Nathan wasn’t hungry and never really was.
 The thought of food paled in comparison to the marvel before him.
 Two separate places that only he could see, or at least the adults chose to ignore.

 The rain came down harder now with much heavier drops.
 Their numbers quickly multiplied; they never made a sound.
 The sky grew ever darker as the clouds swirled in a frenzy he had never before seen.